kallaway/100-days-of-code/log.md

 **Thoughts**: Speaking of Twitter, this whole exercise has totally upped my Twitter game and I am highly enjoying it.
 Great tool for professional networking and information.

 **Link to work**: http://codepen.io/Mmgfrog/pen/egOxwq

+###Day 24: Jan.
+21, 2017
+**Day Off**

+###Day 25: Jan.
+22, 2017
+**Today's Progress**: 2+ hours at Free Code Camp Meetup.
+Shared my Random Quote Machine and got feedback/ideas for how to get unstuck on functionality.

+**Thoughts**: Met more coding friends which is always a plus. :)

+**Link to work**: This is the helpful Stack Overlow article Ash found that might fix my problems! http://stackoverflow.com/questions/10486354/dynamically-change-tweet-button-data-text-contents